Knot cobordisms, bridge index, and torsion in Floer homology: Generalized torsion orders

-Note that $\cG_0$ and $\cG$ intersect $\d B$ in a 3-component unlink, $\cG$ intersects $B$ in a thrice-punctured disk, and $\cG_0$ intersects $B$ in three pairwise disjoint disks.
 In the language of \cite{JZStabilization}*{Definition~2.8}, the underlying surface of $\cG$ is obtained by a $(3,0)$-stabilization of $\cG_0$.

-The disks $\hat{D}$, $D_1$, and $D_2$ satisfy the hypotheses of \cite{JZStabilization}*{Lemma~5.3}.
-Consequently, since the genera of the $\ws$- and $\zs$-subregions are both one larger in $\cG$ than in $\cG_0$, it follows that
+The dividing set of $\cG_0$ intersects $\hat{D}$ in a single arc.
+The dividing set of $\cG$ intersects the union of $\hat{D} \cap \cG$ and the two tubes in a single arc; see the second frame of Figure~\ref{fig:9}.
+By \cite{JZStabilization}*{Lemma~5.3}, since the genera of the $\ws$- and $\zs$-subregions are both one larger in $\cG$ than in $\cG_0$, it follows that

 completing the proof of Equation~\eqref{eq:G=upvqG0} in the final case.

 Note that $\cG_0$ is obtained by tubing in $m$ 2-spheres into the identity concordance $[0,1]\times K_0$, decorated with a horizontal pair of arcs.
 The proof of \cite{ZemRibbon}*{Theorem~1.7} implies that tubing in 2-spheres in this manner does not change the cobordism maps, so